fermiyon/azure-ci-cd-pipeline-ml/README.md

 ![screenshot](screenshots/devops-new-pipeline-3.png)

 For configuration, select existing yaml file since we have yaml file in our repository.
 If you don't have yaml file, you can select a starter template.

+ If it directly goes to the review pipeline page, edit the pipeline, select build-deploy branch yaml file and click run.- If you encounter env could not find error, edit the pipeline, go to the build-deploy branch and click run.

 ![screenshot](screenshots/devops-new-pipeline-4.png)